Carers Assessment

 To work out what services would be helpful we would discuss:

-• What the person you care for needs help with
+What does the person you care for needs help with?

 What is a Carer's Assessment for?